norcams/docs-enduser/docs/create-snapshot.rst

-Choose the snapshot, and click on ``Launch``, and further steps are described under :ref: *create virtual machine*.
+Choose the snapshot, and click on ``Launch``, and further steps are described under *create virtual machine*.

 The new instance contains now the expected customizations made earlier in your previous instance.